Word Entries at Get Words containing the term:

 social stomach

-The first segment of the gastral gut, also called the crop, where liquid food can be stored and from which it can be passed to nest mates by regurgitation.
+The first segment of the gastral gut, also called the crop, where liquid food can be stored: The social stomach is quite useful because the contents can be passed to nest mates by regurgitation.

 socialgenesis, social genesis